-Bath’s much-loved Milsom Street and its traders will be championed next month in an event that will allow people to enjoy the street without traffic for a whole weekend.
+Bath’s much-loved Milsom Street and its traders will be championed in September in an event that will allow people to enjoy the street without traffic for a whole weekend.

 Love Milsom Street takes place throughout two days on Saturday 21 and Sunday 22 September and will see the street closed to all vehicles.
 The closure is set to give businesses increased footfall, as well as the opportunity to offer pop-up trading stalls and extra seating on the street.